PhD Program Overview

 Upon successful completion of the PhD concentration in Health and Public Policy, students will have mastered the following core competencies; specifically, students by the end of the program will have the ability to:

-- Demonstrate how to identify, describe, and analyze a public health problem, and recommend an appropriate policy solution to address it (e.g., legislative, regulatory, judicial, organizational).
+- Identify, describe, and analyze a public health problem, and recommend an appropriate policy solution to address it (e.g., legislative, regulatory, judicial, organizational).

-- Describe the steps of the policymaking process, including problem setting, formulation, implementation, analysis, and evaluation.
+- Examine and explain the steps of the policymaking process, including problem setting, formulation, implementation, analysis, and evaluation.

 - Critically compare and apply theories of the policy process to the study of public health problems.

-- Identify the major institutions, sectors, and stakeholders involved in the policymaking processes at the global, federal, state, and local levels.
+- Characterize the major institutions, sectors, and stakeholders involved in the policymaking processes at the global, federal, state, and local levels.

 - Effectively translate and communicate public health policy research, in both oral and written forms, to policymakers, key stakeholders, and the public.